 The biggest snowfall of the winter began after dark on the 23rd and continued off and on, occasionally mixing with sleet overnight, then becoming more steady in the PM hours today, lasting until midnight.
 All told, 6.2" of snow accumulated.
 Temperatures ranged between the upper-20s and mid-30s.

 Snow and sleet began falling around noon and by the time it ended in the wee hours of Christmas morning, 7.1" had fallen (6.7" fell today).
 There were two heavy periods of snowfall, one between noon and 3 PM, the second between 6-9 PM.
 Temperatures were quite cold, with a high/low of 26°/22°.
 More than a foot of snow fell in eastern PA, western New Jersey and the Hudson Valley in New York State.

 A high of 23°/low of 16° made this the coldest day of the entire year, 13 degrees colder than average.

 An inch of snow fell during the afternoon, triggered by the arrival of an Arctic air mass.
 The temperature dropped from 37° in the morning to 20° by midnight (and would bottom out at -1° by sunrise on Christmas morning).

-After Arctic air moved in yesterday, today's temperature fell throughout the day and by midnight it was a bone-chilling +6°, a record for the date.
-Just under an inch of snow fell to deliver somewhat of a white Christmas.
+After Arctic air moved in yesterday, today's temperature fell throughout the day, and by midnight it was a bone-chilling +6°, a record for the date.
+Just under an inch of snow fell, delivering somewhat of a white Christmas.
 This was quite a contrast to springlike temperatures experienced a year earlier at Christmas time.